Shigella: Classification

 Groups A–C are physiologically similar; S. sonnei (group D) can be differentiated based on biochemical metabolism assays.
 Three Shigella groups are the major disease-causing species: S. flexneri is the most frequently isolated species worldwide, and accounts for 60% of cases in the developing world; S. sonnei causes 77% of cases in the developed world, compared to only 15% of cases in the developing world; and S. dysenteriae is usually the cause of epidemics of dysentery, particularly in confined populations such as refugee camps.

 Each of the Shigella genomes includes a virulence plasmid that encodes conserved primary virulence determinants.
 The Shigella chromosomes share most of their genes with those of E. coli K12 strain MG1655, a well-studied model strain.

-Phylogenetic studies indicate Shigella is more appropriately treated as a subgroup of Escherichia (see Escherichia coli#Diversity for details).
+Phylogenetic studies indicate Shigella is more appropriately treated as a subgroup of Escherichia coli (see Escherichia coli#Diversity for details).

 Pathogenesis

 Shigella infection is typically by ingestion.
 Depending on the host's health, fewer than 100 bacterial cells may cause an infection.
 Shigella species generally invade the epithelial lining of the colon, causing severe inflammation and death of the cells lining the colon.
 This inflammation produces the hallmark diarrhea — even dysentery — of Shigella infection.

+Toxins

 Toxins produced by some strains contribute to disease during infection.
 S. flexneri strains produce ShET1 and ShET2, which may contribute to diarrhea.
 S. dysenteriae strains produce the hemolytic Shiga toxin, similar to the verotoxin produced by enterohemorrhagic E. coli.
 Both Shiga toxin and verotoxin are associated with causing potentially fatal hemolytic-uremic syndrome.